taosdata/TDengine/README.md

 - [RESTful API](https://www.taosdata.com/en/documentation/connector/#RESTful-Connector)
 - [Node.js](https://www.taosdata.com/en/documentation/connector/#Node.js-Connector)

-# How to run the test cases and how to add a new test case?
-  TDengine's test framework and all test cases are fully open source.
-  Please refer to [this document](tests/How-To-Run-Test-And-How-To-Add-New-Test-Case.md) for how to run test and develop new test case.

-### CI Covenant submission adoption principle.

--   Every commit / PR compilation must pass.
-Currently, the warning is treated as an error, so the warning must also be resolved.

--   Test cases that already exist must pass.

--   Because CI is very important to support build and automatically test procedure, it is necessary to manually test the test case before adding it and do as many iterations as possible to ensure that the test case provides stable and reliable test results when added.

->   Note: In the future, according to the requirements and test development
->   progress will add stress testing, performance testing, code style,
->   and other features based on functional testing.

 ### Third Party Connectors

 The TDengine community has also kindly built some of their own connectors!
 Follow the links below to find the source code for them.

 - [Rust Connector](https://github.com/taosdata/TDengine/tree/master/tests/examples/rust)
 - [.Net Core Connector](https://github.com/maikebing/Maikebing.EntityFrameworkCore.Taos)

+# How to run the test cases and how to add a new test case?
+  TDengine's test framework and all test cases are fully open source.
+  Please refer to [this document](tests/How-To-Run-Test-And-How-To-Add-New-Test-Case.md) for how to run test and develop new test case.

 # TDengine Roadmap
 - Support event-driven stream computing